 - Drinking alone or at home

-- Determine who should be present at the intervention and why; Close family members, spouses, and close friends are encouraged to be a part of the intervention.
+- Determine who should be present at the intervention and why; Close family members, spouses, and close friends are encouraged to be a part of an intervention.

-- Contact the Best Drug Rehabilitation facility to help organize and manage the intervention and use the staff’s experience to discuss the various treatment options that are available to the addict.
+- Contact a professional interventionist to help organize and manage an intervention and use the staff’s experience to discuss the various treatment options that are available to the addict.

 - Keep an open mind and don’t force the addict into something they don’t want to do.
 Ask the addict to listen to what everyone has to say.
 It is important for them to know why they want their loved one to receive the treatment they need to overcome their addiction.